Nyr/openvpn-install/README.md

 #### Android

-- Supported.
-Instructions coming soon.
+- OpenVPN is supported on Android, but OpenVPN over SSL support isn't very good.
+- If you installed OpenVPN without SSL, download [OpenVPN for Android](https://play.google.com/store/apps/details?id=de.blinkt.openvpn)
+- Import your OVPN file inside the app.

 #### iOS

 - OpenVPN is supported on iOS, but OpenVPN over SSL is not supported.
-- If you installed OpenVPN without SSL, download [OpenVPN Connect from App Store](https://itunes.apple.com/app/openvpn-connect/id590379981)
+- If you installed OpenVPN without SSL, download [OpenVPN Connect](https://itunes.apple.com/app/openvpn-connect/id590379981)
-- Follow the on-screen instruction to add the OpenVPN profile.
+- Follow the on-screen instruction to import the OpenVPN profile.

 ## Troubleshooting